Regional Programs

 • Study the impact of extreme weather on the transportation system and advance resiliency measures.

-The NJTPA sponsors, participates in, and conducts research, studies, and plans to address climate change issues.
+The NJTPA conducts research, studies, and plans to address climate change issues.
 These include:

 Plan 2050: Climate Change and Transportation Background Paper (2021)

 As part of the NJTPA’s long-range transportation plan Plan 2050, the NJTPA prepared a background paper on Climate Change and Transportation.
-The paper goes over existing conditions, climate projections and associated impacts, the public sector response, and key strategies for NJTPA and Plan 2050.
-There also is a section about climate change in the full Plan 2050 document on page 86.
+The paper covers existing conditions, climate projections and associated impacts, the public sector response, and key strategies for NJTPA and Plan 2050.
+There is also section about climate change on page 86 of Plan 2050.

 Passaic River Basin Climate Resilience Planning Study (2019)

-The NJTPA prepared this study to evaluate the vulnerability of New Jersey’s Passaic River Basin (PRB) transportation assets to climate change extreme weather events and identification of adaptation strategies for agencies and municipalities to integrate resiliency into the transportation network.
-The study consisted of a vulnerability assessment of the area’s transportation system; projection of future climate risks for the PRB; adaptation strategies for critical transportation corridors and assets; recommended actions and strategies to protect the transportation system from damage and disruption.
+The NJTPA prepared this study to evaluate the vulnerability of New Jersey’s Passaic River Basin (PRB) transportation assets to climate change extreme weather events and identify adaptation strategies for agencies and municipalities to integrate resiliency into the transportation network.
+The study consisted of a vulnerability assessment of the area’s transportation system, projection of future climate risks for the PRB, and adaptation strategies for critical transportation corridors and assets.
+It recommended actions and strategies to protect the transportation system from damage and disruption.

 NJTPA’s Alternative Fuels Vehicles Readiness Plans and Guide (2017)